-Faculty have the option to spread payroll over twelve months.
-The election form will be available in the UCD Access Portal every spring/summer for the next academic year.
+Faculty may elect to have their nine-month salary spread over twelve months, September 1 to August 31.
+SEHD HR will send out a Pay Election Form every spring if you want your pay spread changed for the following year.
 Once the choice has been communicated and payroll set up for the year, it cannot be changed until the next academic year.
-Summer work is on a separate contract.

-Faculty and staff are paid on the last business day of each month.
+Faculty and staff are paid on the last business day of each month, except for the month of June.
+Per state legislation, June payday is the first business day of July.